"Laurel has great energy on stage and in rehearsals. She’s an amazing allrounder: singer, conductor and instrumentalist. She can do it all."

 Laurel has performed with many professional choirs in London, for example, London Contemporary Orchestra, Echo Vocal Ensemble, London Choral Sinfonia, St Martin-in-the-Field's Voices, National Portrait Gallery Choir, and St Paul’s Cathedral Consort.

 She has toured the UK and made several TV and radio appearances with Gareth Malone's Voices, most recently as a lead vocalist on his Singalong-a-Gareth tour in 2022, has performed in Europe with acapella group Apollo5, and sang with The Rolling Stones in 2012 at the 02 as part of the choir for "You Can't Always Get What You Want".

-Laurel has studied with some of the top groups in the country, completing The Sixteen’s training programme, Genesis Sixteen, and held choral scholarships with Voces8, at St Martin-in-the-Fields, and at St Mary's Nottingham.
-She studied Music at Nottingham, grew up in Kent, benefiting from Kent Youth Choirs training, and learnt to play several instruments in her mother's folk band.
+Laurel has completed internationally renowned chamber choir The Sixteen’s training programme, Genesis Sixteen, and studied Music at the University of Nottingham.
+Growing up in Kent she benefited from Kent Youth Choirs training, played in Ashford Youth Jazz Orchestra, and learnt to play several instruments in her Mum's folk band.

-In her spare time Laurel can be seen pedalling around London on her purple Peugot racing bike, Polly!
+In her spare time, Laurel can be seen pedalling on her purple Peugeot racing bike, Polly, around south London.